NixOS/rfcs/rfcs/0143-nix-store-acls.md

 A first "line of defense" could be something like [RFC 97], which makes the store non-world-listable.
 However, it is separate from this RFC, and is not required.
 On top of that, we must enforce a stricter access control, using [POSIX ACLs](https://man7.org/linux/man-pages/man5/acl.5.html) to only allow users access to store paths if they are part of the ACL (or belong to a group on the ACL) for that path.
-Nix daemon (or other local store implementations) should execute the appropriate `setfacl` calls whenever a path is added to store or gets different permissions in the db.
+Nix daemon (or other local store implementations) should execute the appropriate `setfacl` calls whenever a path is added to store or gets different permissions.

 [RFC 97]: https://github.com/NixOS/rfcs/pull/97

 ### Nix language

+We define an "access control status" as an attrset `{ protected : bool; users : [string]; groups : [string]; }`.

-We change the `derivation` and `path` builtins, such that a `__permissions` attribute, when set, is expected to be a list of strings, representing the users and groups who should be granted access to the store path (or the derivation outputs, in the case of `derivation`).
+We change the `derivation` builtin, adding a `__permissions` argument.
+This argument is supposed to be of form `{ drv : access control status; outputs.<name> : access control status; log : access control status; }`, each attribute being optional.
+The attributes correspond to the desired permissions of the derivation itself (`.drv` file), outputs of the derivation, and the build log.

+We change the `path` builtin, adding a `permissions` argument, which is an access control status representing the desired permissions of the resulting store path.

-If this list is set, the Nix daemon (or other store implementation) should be notified that the path/derivation is supposed to be protected (perhaps using a new worker protocol command), and after the build is completed, the ACLs should be set appropriately (only the users specified in the `__permissions` list should have access to the path).
+If either of those arguments are passed, the Nix daemon (or other store implementation) should be notified that the corresponding store object is supposed to be protected (perhaps using a new worker protocol command), and after the build is completed, the ACLs should be set appropriately (only the users specified in the argument, and the building user, should have access to the path).

 ### Nix Daemon/local store implementation